EconomyLens.com

 The US president has criticized Fed Chair Jerome Powell for cost overruns for renovation of the Fed's Washington headquarters. ©AFP

-Washington (United States) (AFP) – Former Federal Reserve chiefs sharply criticized on Monday a US criminal probe into current chair Jerome Powell, calling it an “unprecedented attempt” to undermine the central bank’s independence.
-Two Republican senators joined in rebuking the Trump administration and questioned the credibility of the Justice Department in targeting Powell, whom the US president has long sought to replace in a push for lower interest rates.
+Washington (United States) (AFP) – Former Federal Reserve chiefs on Monday sharply criticized a US criminal probe into current chair Jerome Powell, calling it an “unprecedented attempt” to undermine the central bank’s independence.
+Two Republican senators joined in rebuking the Trump administration and questioned the credibility of the Department of Justice (DOJ) in targeting Powell, whom the US president has long sought to replace in a push for lower interest rates.

 Related